oxiby/oxiby-docs/src/comparison.md

 }
 ```

+This means that Oxiby is easier to write, because you don't need to keep track of references and mutability.
+The trade-off is that you can introduce bugs by mutating data that should be immutable.

 ### Move semantics

 In Rust, moving a value (passing it by value rather than by reference) prevents access to it at its original location: